-Rachel "Coco" Caron-Delas, BA
+Rachel "Coco" Caron-Delas, MA

 She has previously worked with individuals in recovery from substance abuse and alcoholism, assisting them through therapeutic and vocational counseling.
 Her current focus is on eating disorders, and as a registered yoga teacher, Coco incorporates her knowledge of the mind-body connection into her work.